-Site Reasonably Close Proximity to the Community it Serves Demonstrably Special Local in Character - not an Extensive Tract of Land The Playing Field On eastern boundary of village in close proximity to community it serves.
-Provides sport and recreation facilities for local people of all ages and includes a nature reserve.
-1.90 hectare site with clear boundaries, not an extensive tract of land.
-The Yellow Land Site lies to north of village in close proximity to the community it serves Area of biodiversity used as a recreational resource by local people 0.45 hectare site with clear boundaries, not an extensive tract of land.
+Site Reasonably Close Proximity to the Community it Serves Demonstrably Special Local in Character - not an Extensive Tract of Land The Yellow Land Site lies to north of village in close proximity to the community it serves Area of biodiversity used as a recreational resource by local people 0.45 hectare site with clear boundaries, not an extensive tract of land.
 Plough Lane Allotments Site on western edge of village in close proximity to the community it serves Allotments fully used by local residents 0.50 hectare site with clear boundaries, not an extensive tract of land Ridge and Furrow An area of historic interest adjacent to the Furrowfields development Area to be retained and managed for its historic interest - an heritage asset for all villagers.
 0.50 hectare site with clear boundaries, not an extensive tract of land.